BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/nodeMaterial.md

 - matricesIndicesExtra
 - matricesWeightsExtra

-When you manually set the value of an InputNode, you can flag it as `node.isConstant` to indicate that the value will not be dynamically updated and thus the node material will be able to optimize the block by not generating an uniform for this value.
+When you manually set the value of an InputNode, you can flag it as `node.isConstant` to indicate that the value will not be dynamically updated and thus the node material will be able to optimize the block by not generating a uniform for this value.

 The following functions will let you get information about your InputNode: